 St. Florian Monastery and Schlossmuseum Linz Wedding | Linz, Austria | Paula + Ferenc

-In August I had the opportunity to shoot the wedding of Princess Paula and Ferenc in the vicinity of Linz, Upper Austria.
-Paula is the descendant of the famous Auersperg princely family.
-Ferenc also has noble forefathers, the Hungarian Bethlen family.
+In August, I had the privilege of photographing the wedding of Princess Paula and Ferenc near Linz, Upper Austria.
+Paula is a descendant of the prestigious Auersperg princely family, while Ferenc hails from the noble Hungarian Bethlen family.

-The day before the wedding the family organized a dinner in the Freiseder Inn (Gasthaus Freiseder) in Pöstlingberg, next to Linz.
-The inn is a renovated wine press house, a really moody wooden building.
-The ladies had dirndl, the traditional feminine dress worn in Austria and South Tyrol, while the men had Lederhosen, the knee-length trouser made from leather and the traditional Steireranzug, a greyish garment made from loden with green embroidery.
+The night before the wedding, the family hosted a dinner at the Freiseder Inn (Gasthaus Freiseder) in Pöstlingberg, just outside Linz.
+The inn is a beautifully renovated wine press house, exuding a cozy, rustic charm.
+The ladies wore dirndls, the traditional feminine dress of Austria and South Tyrol, while the men sported Lederhosen, knee-length leather trousers, and the Steireranzug, a greyish garment made from loden with green embroidery.

-The following day’s church ceremony was magnificent.
-550 elegantly dressed guests gathered in the impressively huge St. Florian Monastery (Stift Sankt Florian) to celebrate with the young couple.
-It is the largest monastery of Upper Austria founded by the Augustinians in the early ninth century.
-The ceremony had the atmosphere of a social event from the nineteenth century.
-The ladies wore colorful hats, while the gentlemen had elegant cutaway coats.
-After the church ceremony I took a few portraits and family group photos in the courtyard of the monastery.
-A reception ensued in the spacious Marble Hall (Marmorsaal), a fine example of Baroque architecture.
+The following day’s church ceremony was nothing short of magnificent.
+550 elegantly dressed guests gathered in the grand St. Florian Monastery (Stift Sankt Florian) to celebrate with the couple.
+As the largest monastery in Upper Austria, founded by the Augustinians in the early ninth century, it provided an awe-inspiring backdrop for the event.
+The atmosphere resembled a grand social affair from the 19th century, with women in colorful hats and men in elegant cutaway coats.
+After the ceremony, I took a few portraits and family group shots in the monastery courtyard.
+The reception followed in the spacious Marble Hall (Marmorsaal), a stunning example of Baroque architecture.

-The wedding dinner was held in Schlossmuseum Linz, a modern glass-steel building offering a nice panoramic view over Linz.
-There were quite a few speeches by family members and friends during the dinner.
-Afterwards the guest flocked to the dancefloor, the music was provided by Partyssimo, a famous music band from Hungary.
-All in all, this was a very memorable wedding.
+The wedding dinner was held at the Schlossmuseum Linz, a modern glass-and-steel building offering breathtaking panoramic views of the city.
+During the dinner, several heartfelt speeches were made by family and friends.
+Later, the guests flocked to the dance floor as the music was provided by Partyssimo, a renowned Hungarian band.
+All in all, this was a truly unforgettable wedding.

 No Comments